apache/parquet-format/LogicalTypes.md

 #### Backward-compatibility rules

+New writer implementations should always produce the 3-level LIST structure shown above.
+However, historically data files have been produced that use different structures to represent list-like data, and readers may include compatibility measures to interpret them as intended.

 It is required that the repeated group of elements is named `list` and that its element field is named `element`.
 However, these names may not be used in existing data and should not be enforced as errors when reading.
 For example,